- 11 Jun 2020

-An updated version of the 2017/18 SCJS Main Report, which supersedes the original, was published in July 2019.
-The latest version updates an error in Chapter 3 (PDF page 48).
+An updated version of the 2017/18 SCJS Main Report, which superseded the original, was published in July 2019, which updated an error in Chapter 3 (PDF page 48).
 Originally, the report stated that “the proportion of cases involving offenders aged 40 and over had increased from 12% in 2008/09” to 23% in 2017/18.
 This 2008/09 figure should have been 18%, however, which meant that the apparent increase was not statistically significant.
 All figures for 2017/18 remained unchanged.

 SCJS 2014/15 technical report